Legend

 Establish and maintain regular annual cycle for sustainability reporting, including: UCOP, S&CAP, Carbon Fund, and Sustainability Certificate reports; distribute reports broadly.

-The Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking, Assessment & Rating System (STARS): on schedule for early 2025 submission
+The Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking, Assessment & Rating System (STARS): submitted May 27, 2025.